wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

   - Build the application and produce a Liberty Server package

-  - Store the Liberty server package in a “working directory” for the lab.
+  - Store the Liberty server package in a **working directory** for the lab.

 <table>